 The same applies with your other commitments, tasks and goals and by making clear plans that allow you adequate and realistic times to achieve what you want to get done and don't involve trying to get everything done in a hurry can reduce your stress and improve your performance levels.

-If you have a big task to fulfill or a goal you want to achieve, break it down into small easy manageable steps, because if you try to think about the bigger picture it can leave you feeling daunting and emotional overwhelmed.
+If you have a big task to fulfill or a goal you want to achieve, break it down into small, easy manageable steps, because if you try to think about the bigger picture it can leave you feeling daunting and emotionally overwhelmed.

-8) Start the week of in a positive frame of mind
+8) Start the week off with a positive mindset

 So many people come Sunday night or as they wake up Monday morning start the day or week off by dreading going back to work or dreading the week ahead.

-Yes there might be some challenges to face and overcome but no matter what you have to decide your still going to have a good week including Monday.
+Yes, there might be some challenges to face and overcome, but no matter what you have to decide you're still going to have a good week including Monday.

 It can also pay to prepare yourself on Sunday night for the week ahead, do some form of exercise or spend twenty minutes before you drop off to sleep deeply relaxing.